flakjakk/my-project/docs/suggestions.md

 ![Trainee Officers](assets/images/trainee-officers-1971-01b.jpg)

+You will notice that mom isn't in the photo.
+I am reliably informed that this was due to her being in hospital and having Chris

 Chris arrives

-Fairview Junior School
+**Fairview Junior School**
+- All our Portuguese classmates - Manual P, Manual F, Isabella etc.
-Cocoa in winter every lunch break.
+- Cocoa in winter every lunch break.
 No sugar
-Getting bitten for the first time
+- Getting bitten for the first time

-### Geoff
+**Geoff**

-Andrew Cooper making shields and painting them
+* Andrew Cooper making shields and painting them
-Mini Cooper green and cool
+* Mini Cooper green and cool
-Debbie cutting off her finger in uncle Ben's steel cutter
+* Debbie cutting off her finger in uncle Ben's steel cutter
-Getting a hiding with a high heel from Lyn Tyler's wife
+* Getting a hiding with a high heel from Lyn Tyler's wife

-Shooting out the light bulb with my camera water pistol
+* Shooting out the light bulb with my camera water pistol
 > Ed: I remember this well.
 We shot one light out by accident, then decided to try another (which worked spectacularly) so we destroyed some more, but not all of them ('cos that would have been wasteful!)

-Uncle Ben chasing the guys that stole his kombi - caught them at the traffic lights (and beating them up)
+* Uncle Ben chasing the guys that stole his kombi - caught them at the traffic lights (and beating them up)
-The pet chicken in the dolls house
+* The pet chicken in the dolls house
+* The folks picking us up from school on Monday afternoons
+* Playing in the park across the road from the Training College.
+Deidre coming off the round-about (?) and damaging her jaw
+* Watching the Carlton Tower being built
+* Lying in bed in the dark late one night and hearing the Cadets singing 'How Great Thou Art' - very moving
+* Getting over my dreams of being all alone
+* My pop-gun shotgun and cowboy hat
+* Mealtimes at the College
+    * Thursday night: Mash and beans (liked the mash but the beans...ugh!)
+    * Friday night: fish and chips (Yay!)
+* The voice of Major Russell
+* Movie nights at the College

 ----